Meal Plan Information

 13. All meal plan purchases are final at the end of the two week open enrollment period.

 14. Resident students will be prompted to select a meal plan through their MyHousing account.
 Resident students who have not indicated their preferred meal plan purchase by the published deadline will automatically be assigned to a meal plan.
 First year students will be assigned to a Charger Unlimited Gold meal plan.
-Sophomores residing in Bergami and Botwinik will automatically be assigned to Flex 150.
+Sophomores residing in Botwinik will automatically be assigned to Flex 150.

 All other resident students who are required to purchase a meal plan will be assigned to the Flex 100.